|

 lAnother

-Nantwich building that has returned to its original name is
+Nantwich building that returned to its original name is

 The Talbot in Oat Market which dropped